mldbai/pyconca-2016/README.md

 ## About

 This repo contains the built webapp.
-Slides will be posted here after the tutorial.
+The slides are available in the `talk` folder of the repository.
+Check back for a screen cast of the talk to be posted within 2 weeks.

 ### Installing the plugin